MoonBarc/Balloon/CONTRIBUTING.md

 This will set up the entire project, as once it's done everything will be ready to go!

-## Working on the fork
+## Working on the project

-Once it applies the patches, you'll have two directories: `MyAirplaneFork-API`, and `MyAirplaneFork-Server`.
+Once it applies the patches, you'll have two directories: `Balloon-API`, and `Balloon-Server`.
-Inside the `MyAirplaneFork-API` you should be somewhat familiar seeing the Bukkit library.
+Inside the `Balloon-API` you should be somewhat familiar seeing the Bukkit library.
 Any interfaces to the server you want to expose to plugins, should go in this project.

-Inside of `MyAirplaneFork-Server`, you'll find the actual implementation of the API.
+Inside of `Balloon-Server`, you'll find the actual implementation of the API.
 Here is where you can make logic changes to the server, with the power to change anything in the implementation that you want!

 ## What is a patch file?